 Lucy Viewer is an interactive viewing software for 4D models, i.e, dynamic three-dimensional scenes that evolve over time.

-However, you can get an alpha version so that you can start to test it and tell us what are the most important features for you, and if the implemented features fit you needs.
+You can get an alpha version so that you can start to test it and tell us what are the most important features for you, and if the implemented features fit your needs.

 Main implemented features :